A Quick Guide to Procurement Processes

 Accounts Payable

 Responsible for processing purchase invoices and making payments for goods and services received.
-Accounts payable collaborates closely with the procurement team to reconcile purchase orders, verify invoice accuracy, and ensure timely payment to suppliers.
+Accounts payable collaborates closely with the procurement team in the invoice approval workflow to reconcile purchase orders, verify invoice accuracy, approve invoices, and ensure timely payment to suppliers.
 Their role is crucial in maintaining positive supplier relationships and optimizing cash flow management.

 Executive Leadership